 As long as you have the confidence to use the room to your advantage and have your ideas straight in your head, the presentation will take care of itself.
-You will find by saying it and hearing it often enough, and your speech will evolve to a point where you can make slight adjustments on the spot as and where necessary without it becoming confusing.
+You will find that by saying it and hearing it often enough, your speech will evolve to a point where you can make slight adjustments on the spot as and where necessary without it becoming confusing.

-Don’t eat heavily before your talk and avoid milk products.
-Milk products coat your larynx and may cause you to do a lot of throat-clearing.
+Don’t eat heavily before your talk, and avoid milk products.
+Milk products coat your larynx and may cause you to do a lot of throat clearing.

 If you have the opportunity, mingle with the audience before you speak.
 You may learn some relevant things that you can incorporate into your talk.
 Or make a last-minute adjustment to what you were going to say.

 In Module Twelve, you will learn how to deliver your speech and your voice’s importance in creating an impression.
 You will learn about register and checking your voice volume, adjusting on the fly, gauging whether breaks are required, and wrapping up and winding down.